-An illustration should be centered on the page and directly below the first in text reference to that illustration.
+All illustrations must be centered on the page and they must be directly below the first in text reference to that illustration.
 Do not wrap text around any illustration.
 The labels and captions for tables and figures should be placed flush with the left edge of the table or figure they identify and describe.
 The number for an equation should be in parentheses (e.g. "(1)," "(2)") and should be flush right on the same line as the equation.